Cohomologist/cohomologist.github.io/the-origins-of-cognition.md

 And finally, bacteria are just *simple* beings.
 They don't need a lot of food, they don't really do much as individuals, and they usually just hover around with all their protective gear on until mitosis says it's their turn to divide.
 There's just not much that could go wrong for them.

 And that is the story of bacteria, but that could have also be the story of every species that lived.
-Why risk interacting with the environment when a quiet approach to life simply worked?
+Why risk unnecessary interactions with the environment when a quiet approach to life simply worked?

 Yet, at some point during our evolutionary history, the entire tune suddenly changed.
 Around 600 million years ago, the world had just escaped the brutal ice age before the Ice Age – the Cryogenian period.
 From then, the first animals emerged from the ashes... or should I say, from the frost.